You’ve been asked to watch the recently released movie, Joker.

 Be specific while expressing your opinion.
-Making generic statements such as “the story was poorly written” or “the characters were well-developed” do no cut it.
-You need to do a deep dive and back your claims up to convince the reader about what you’re saying.
+Making generic statements such as “the story was poorly written” or “the characters were well-developed” does not cut it.
+You need to dive deep and back your claims up to convince the reader about what you’re saying.

-The trick is to keep asking yourself questions until you cannot any further.
+The trick is to keep asking yourself questions until you cannot further.

 One of the things you will be assessed for will be your attention to detail.
 Merely touching upon the surface will be reflected in your writing and will cost you your grades.